gokubi/policies/reporting_guidelines.md

 ## What happens after you file a report?

-You will receive an email from the Stumptown Syndicate's Code of Conduct response team acknowledging receipt as soon as possible, but within 24 hours.
+You will receive an email from the [COMMUNITY_NAME]'s Code of Conduct response team acknowledging receipt as soon as possible, but within 24 hours.

 The working group will immediately meet to review the incident and determine: